-Pap Smear Testing in Austell, GA
+Pap Smear Testing Clinic in Austell GA

 Every woman needs a Pap smear at one point in their life.
-Pap smears are important to look at the health of your reproductive organs, to prevent disease and to diagnose symptoms.
+Pap smears are important to look at the health of your reproductive organs, to prevent disease, and to diagnose symptoms.
 Women should not be embarrassed to have a Pap smear, it is a normal procedure for the health of their bodies.

 A Pap smear is performed to look for changes in cervical cells before they turn into cancer.
 If you have cancer, finding it in its early stages gives you the best chance of fighting it.
 If you don’t, finding cell changes early can help prevent you from getting cancer.

 How often you should get a Pap smear depends on your age and health history.
-Talk with your doctor or health practitioner to find out how often you need to get a Pap test or Pap and HPV tests together.
+Talk with your gynecologist or health practitioner to find out how often you need to get a Pap test or Pap and HPV tests together.
 Most women can follow the current recommendations set in place by the US Preventive Services Task Force:

-- If you are between the age of 21 to 29 years old, you should get a Pap smear every 3 years.
+• If you are between the age of 21 to 29 years old, you should get a Pap smear every 3 years.

-- If you are between the age of 30 to 65 years old, you should get:
+• If you are between the age of 30 to 65 years old, you should get:

-- A Pap test every 3 years, or
+• A Pap test every 3 years, or

-- An HPV test every 5 years, or
+• An HPV test every 5 years, or

-- A Pap test and HPV in a co-test every 5 years
+• A Pap test and HPV in a co-test every 5 years

-- If you are above the age of 65, ask your doctor whether you can stop having Pap and HPV tests.
+• If you are above the age of 65, ask your doctor whether you can stop having Pap and HPV tests.